Curve classes on conic bundle threefolds and applications to rationality: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work supported by the National Science Foundation under Grant No.~DMS-1439786 while the authors attended the 2020 Women in Algebraic Geometry Conference, hosted virtually at the Institute for Computational and Experimental Research in Mathematics in Providence, RI.
-We thank the organizers of that conference, Melody Chan, Antonella Grassi, Julie Rana, Rohini Ramadas, and Isabel Vogt, for providing us the opportunity to work together and thank ICERM for providing the virtual tools to facilitate our collaboration.
+We thank the organizers of that conference---Melody Chan, Antonella Grassi, Julie Rana, Rohini Ramadas, and Isabel Vogt---for providing us the opportunity to work together and thank ICERM for providing the virtual tools to facilitate our collaboration.
 We also thank Asher Auel, Olivier Benoist, Brendan Hassett, J\'anos Koll\'ar, Shizhang Li, Bjorn Poonen, Vyacheslav Shokurov, and Olivier Wittenberg for helpful conversations.
+We especially thank the anonymous referee for a very thorough reading of this paper and helpful comments that have improved both the exposition and results.
+In particular, we thank the referee for suggesting Example~\ref{exmp:Brk=0-IJT-example} and for suggesting a different approach for proving Lemma~\ref{lem:ejp-pje}, which allowed us to prove the results that now appear in Section~\ref{sec:BWreview} in a more widely applicable context.

-During the preparation of this article, S.F.~was partially supported by NSF DMS-1745670; L.J.~was partially supported by NSF GRFP DGE-1656466 and NSF DMS-1840234; S.S.~was partially supported by NSF DMS-1928930; B.V.~was partially supported by NSF DMS-1553459, NSF DMS-2101434, and a Simons Fellowship; and I.V.~was partially supported by NSF MSPRF DMS-1902743.
+During the preparation of this article, S.F.~was partially supported by NSF DMS-1745670; L.J.~was partially supported by NSF GRFP DGE-1656466, NSF DMS-1840234, and NSF MSPRF DMS-2202444; S.S.~was partially supported by NSF DMS-1928930; B.V.~was partially supported by NSF DMS-1553459, NSF DMS-2101434, a Simons Fellowship, and the AMS Birman Fellowship; and I.V.~was partially supported by NSF MSPRF DMS-1902743 and NSF DMS-2200655.
+Additionally, this material is based partially upon work that was supported by National Science Foundation grant DMS-1928930 while B.V. and I.V. were in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California, during the Spring 2023 semester.